styleguidist/react-styleguidist/docs/Cookbook.md

 You can replace any Styleguidist React component.
 But in most of the cases you will want to replace `*Renderer` components — all HTML is rendered by these components.
 For example `ReactComponentRenderer`, `ComponentsListRenderer`, `PropsRenderer`, etc. — [check the source](https://github.com/styleguidist/react-styleguidist/tree/master/src/rsg-components) to see what components are available.

-There‘s also a special wrapper component — `Wrapper` — that wraps every example component.
+There’s also a special wrapper component — `Wrapper` — that wraps every example component.
 By default it just renders `children` as is but you can use it to provide a custom logic.

 For example you can replace the `Wrapper` component to wrap any example in the [React Intl’s](https://github.com/yahoo/react-intl) provider component.
 You can’t wrap the whole style guide because every example is compiled separately in a browser.